gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 | ProjectRegistry                       | 0x8e1bD5Da87C14dd8e08F7ecc2aBf9D1d558ea174 |

-**Sample contracts unique to a round **
+**Sample contracts unique to a round**

-These are contracts that are created/deployed for every round created on fantom mainnet
+These are contracts that are created/deployed for every round created on Fantom Mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|